sweng-epfl/public/exams/midterm/2018/theory-solutions.md

 Once the test succeeds, the developer repeats the cycle.

 ### Question 10 [3 pts]
-Which of the following meetings require that a customer be present?
+Which of the following meetings require that a Product Owner be present?
 - [n] Daily scrum meeting
 - [y] Sprint review
 - [y] Sprint retrospective
 - [y] Sprint planning

-**Explanation:** The customer is representated by the Product Owner in the meetings.
+**Explanation:** According to the [Scrum Guide](https://www.scrumguides.org/scrum-guide.html), the customer is representated by the Product Owner in the meetings.
 The purpose of the Sprint Review is to synchronize the development progress with the desires of the customers, so the presence of the customer is indispensable.
 The Product Owner is a key participant in the Sprint Planning because they own the Product Backlog and they need to communicate with the Development Team what is to be done during the next Sprint.
 During the Sprint Retrospective, the Scrum Team (which includes the Product Owner, the Development Team, and the Scrum Master) all inspect how they work together and how to work better in the future Sprints.